-As I prepared my lessons for AP Lit this year, I knew that I needed to try something different from years past.
-For one, I’ve been learning so much from fellow high school teachers, both online and in person, and I wanted to try something more engaging but also more rigorous.
-Secondly, I wanted to clearly indicate the expectations for the course on the first day, to avoid any confusion later on.
-In the end, I think the lesson was both a clear indication of the work we do, as well as an invitation to work together to grow in analysis.
+As I prepared my AP Lit first day lesson for this year, I knew that I needed to try something different from years past.
+For one, I’ve been learning so much from fellow teachers and I wanted to try something both engaging but rigorous.
+Secondly, I wanted to clearly indicate the expectations for the course on the first day.
+In the end, I think the lesson was both a clear indication of the work we do, as well as an invitation to grow in analysis.

-Overall, this lesson was designed to demonstrate my three expectations for AP Lit students throughout the year.
+Overall, I designed this lesson to demonstrate my three expectations for AP Lit students throughout the year.

 - Read actively